Samokov, Makedonski Brod

 Samokov (Самоков) is a small village located in the region of Porece in the municipality of Makedonski Brod, North Macedonia.
 It used to be a municipality of its own and its FIPS code was MK89.

 Demographics

 In statistics gathered by Vasil Kanchov in 1900, the village of Samokov was inhabited by 5 Muslim Albanians, among whom was the mudur of Poreče.
+According to the 1929 ethnographic map by Russian Slavist Afanasy Selishchev, Samokov was an Albanian village.

 According to the 2002 census, the village had a total of 388 inhabitants.
 Ethnic groups in the village include: